PSYC 390 Internship in Psychology, (3 credit course)

 One service we offer is childcare for moms who are undergoing treatment, which addresses a major barrier to care for many women.
 This presents a unique opportunity for interns.
 We are in need of additional support in this area as we move towards providing therapeutic child care.
 Interns can expect to engage in play, interact directly with young children, create activities that are developmentally appropriate and therapeutic, and complete developmental screenings when needed.
 Additionally, there is an opportunity to gain a deeper understanding of topics such as postpartum depression, infant and child development, and the importance of the parent-child relationship.
 Because this program is in the process of being developed, interested interns would have the ability to help create a structure for future volunteers.
 This would include providing feedback, developing materials and helping us monitor and collect data as we consider the efficacy of our program.

 Interns will volunteer for approximately 8 hours a week, and will be scheduled during the hours of 9am and 5pm on Mondays, Tuesday, Thursdays, and Fridays.
 Interns must complete all required clearances.

-FOCUS Pittsburgh is a non-profit community organization that serves the Hill District of Pittsburgh.
+Neighborhood Resilience Project Pittsburgh is a non-profit community organization that serves the Hill District of Pittsburgh.
 Exact duties of internship students may vary, but it is likely that your work will involve helping community residents recover from individual and community trauma.
 You will be expected to volunteer 8-10 hours a week at their Hill District location.
 This is a great opportunity for students interested in trauma, community development, human/social services, or counseling.